 Veterans of the Afghanistan and Iraq Conflicts (VAIC) Scholarship Program

-- has a service connected disability of 25% or greater as a result of military service and has exhausted or is no longer eligible for federal veterans education benefits.
+- A veteran who has a service-connected disability of 25% or greater and has used all VA educational benefits or is no longer eligible for them.

 Find colleges in Maryland with our School Finder.
 Use the filters to sort schools by state.

 Military Retirement Pay Exemptions